X-Men: From the Ashes: Publication history

 The final Fall of X issue, X-Men (vol. 6) #35 (legacy Uncanny X-Men #700), was published in June 2024; the end of the issue previews the From The Ashes relaunch with Xavier telepathically "witnessing mutants trying to re-integrate into human society and facing the same fear and hatred they always have".
 Marvel then dropped X-Men: From the Ashes Infinity Comic, written by Alex Paknadel with art by Diogenes Neves, on June 5; the series picks up from X-Men (vol. 6) #35 and leads into X-Men (vol. 7) #1.
 Starting with X-Men (vol. 7) #1 (July 2024), each From the Ashes issue included a QR code which led to an extra digital stinger page.
 Brevoort commented that these pages are initially a digital exclusive to avoid spoiler leaks, however, Marvel intends to include these pages in future collected editions.
 This practice was later discontinued, starting with issues published in September 2024, which Brevoort attributed to "pushback" from fans.

 During this relaunch, an announcement system was established in which new characters are introduced before their debut.
 Kitty Pryde's bisexuality was confirmed in September 2024 with Exceptional X-Men #1.
 The first X-Men crossover event storyline, Raid On Graymalkin, began in December 2024 with X-Men (vol. 7) #8.
 The four-issue event occurred across X-Men (vol. 7) and Uncanny X-Men (vol. 6) – Simone commented that she hopes "this is a precursor to more short crossovers" and that while the audience can follow the event story by reading only one series, "you'll get a bigger, richer picture if you get both".
-This relaunch also introduced the Resurrection Linked Degenerative Sickness (R-LDS) as a new consequence resulting from the use of the mutant resurrection protocols during the Krakoan Age.
+This relaunch also introduced the Resurrection-Linked Degenerative Sickness (R-LDS), a condition supposedly linked to the mutant resurrection protocols introduced during the Krakoan Age.